Mzuzu Deputy Mayor dumps UTM and joins MCP to work with ruling party

-UTM Councillor for Chiputula Ward, Tony Mwenitete who is also Mzuzu City Assembly Deputy Mayor has dumped UTM and has joined Malawi Congress Party (MCP), saying he wants to work with the ruling party.
+Councillor for Chiputula Ward, Tony Mwenitete, who is also Mzuzu City Deputy Mayor has dumped UTM and has joined Malawi Congress Party (MCP), saying he wants to work with the ruling party.

 In an interview, Mwenitete said he has decided to work with the party in order to help develop the city and his ward.